-LESSON 4 - SCHOOLYARD SYSTEM MODEL: Introduction to Water in the Schoolyard
+Introduction to Water in the Schoolyard

-- 8. Back inside have students work in partners to share their drawings, adding parts to their drawing that the partner may have but they didn't notice.
+- have but they didn't notice.
 Students could then also share in groups adding information. - 9.
 Optional group draw.
-Have students draw their Schoolyard system as a group on poster board or flip chart paper.
+Have students draw their schoolyard system as a group on poster board or flip chart paper.
 This will be used to continually add information as gathered.